 I’ve dedicated this whole page to discussing our food system because it is a microcosm of why we find ourselves in a metacrisis.
 No one can defend the ethics of factory farming — it is a total abomination in every imaginable way and most of us know this.

 At the end of the day, I believe that the vast majority of people are good people who genuinely care about animals, the earth, and other people, and want to do what’s right by them.
-But there’s so much noise that has been intentionally designed to keep us confused and mindlessly consuming, it’s difficult to know the truth.
+But there’s so much noise that has been intentionally designed to keep us confused and mindlessly consuming, it’s difficult to know the truth and change our deeply engrained habits.

 That’s why, in addition to focusing on animal-specific issues, I focus so much of my energy on broader systems issues.
-Just fixing the food system won’t fix the psychology that let this happen in the first place.
+Just fixing the food system won’t fix the psychology that got us to this place.

 “We don’t need a few people doing veganism perfectly.
 We need billions of people doing veganism imperfectly.” - Brandi Dupre